 Our news and updates section is your go-to source for the latest happenings, announcements and stories about Energy Alberta.
 Explore how we’re working to transform energy production in the province.

-Subscribe to receive Project Updates.
+Subscribe to receive Project updates.

 We want to hear from you.
 Have questions, feedback or want to work with us?
 We’re here to help.